-In this study, the input conditions for the Firebrand Generator were intentionally selected to produce firebrands with masses as large as 0.2 g.
-This was accomplished by sorting the Norway Spruce tree mulch using a series of filters prior to being loaded into the Firebrand Generator (as described above).
-A similar filtering procedure was used previously when other conifer species were used as the mulch source [16-17].
-The size and mass distribution of firebrands produced using the Firebrand Generator is displayed in Figure 6.
+In this study, the input conditions for the Firebrand Generator were intentionally selected to produce firebrands with masses as large as 0.2 g.13 This was accomplished by sorting the Norway Spruce tree mulch using a series of filters prior to being loaded into the Firebrand Generator (as described above.
+The size and mass distribution of firebrands produced using the Firebrand Generator is displayed in Figure 2.
 The total mass of firebrands produced was also determined based on repeat experiments.
 With mulch loadings of 2.1 kg, an average of 196 g (varied from 192 g to 200 g) of glowing firebrands were produced.
 Therefore, the total number of firebrands directed at the structure for each experiment was quite repeatable.